uhellstr/oracle.rest-json/README.md

 * Linux environment supported like Centos7.
 The demo is not tested or has any scripts for Windows.
 * Oracle 11g or higher.
 (For a non licensed environment I strongly recommend to use Oracle 18c Express Edition or higher)
-* Java 8 or higher where you install Oracle Rest Data Services.
+* Java 8 or Java 11 LTS or higher where you install Oracle Rest Data Services.
-* Oracle Application Express version 5 or higher
+* Oracle Application Express version 20 or higher
 * Latest version of Oracle Rest Data services (ORDS)

 All the installation kits can be downloaded from https://www.oracle.com/technical-resources/